Rhodes-CS-Department/jupyterhub-deployment/README.md

 `config/confg.yaml` contains the config for the JupyterHub instance.
 Any __configuration changes__ for the cluster should modify this file.

+Note that your helm version must be at least 3.2 in order to be compatible with the current JupyterHub helm chart.

 1. One time set up: Make Helm aware of the [JupyterHub Helm chart repo](https://jupyterhub.github.io/helm-chart/):